Alex Pettyfer and Gabriella Wilde star in this romantic drama directed by Shana Feste.

 And Demi Moore (once known as Gimme Moore, because of her outrageous demands and selfish extravagances) is perfectly typecast as the fake, avaricious Kate.
 That said, their lead performances are perfectly mirrored by Gary Cole's envious Larry and Glenne Headley's heartbreakingly vulnerable Summer.
 Sadly half a star must be deducted for the film's soft, sell-out ending, which blunts its sharp satirical edge and hints at commercial compromise.

-The last few minutes aside, this is a smart, insightful dissection of how 'happy family' values are undermined by materialist greed.
+In a nutshell: The last few minutes aside, this is a smart, insightful dissection of how 'happy family' values are undermined by materialist greed.

 By Nigel Floyd

 Film4.com Editor Michael Leader runs through ten standouts from the Toronto International Film Festival...
 The Oath I'd already seen three of the four Film4-backed films screening in Toronto (inc

 As his Film4-backed Icelandic thriller The Oath premieres in Toronto, director/writer/actor Baltasar Kormakur speaks with Film4.com editor Michael Leader about making films in Hollywood, returning to

 The best all-singing, all-dancing showstoppers every committed to screen

 A summary of the critics and film professionals who voted for the top 50 Horror films of the 21st Century